FENECON Home 10 assembly and operating instructions

 Relay 3 |

 8.1.
-Connection of a Heat pump via "SG-Ready"
+Connection of a heat pump via "SG-Ready"

-1. The internal relay contacts 2 and 3 can be connected via pins 13/14 and 15/16 on the Harting connector. |
+1. The internal relay contacts 2 and 3 can be connected via pins 13/14 and 15/16 on the Harting plug.
+2. For detailed information on connecting the Heat pump, please refer to the manufacturer’s installation instructions. |

 8.2.
 Connection of a Heating element with a maximum of 6 kW